CopilotC-Nvim/CopilotChat.nvim/README.md

 ## Selections

 Selections determine the source content for chat interactions.
-Can be configured only globally.

 Available selections are located in `local select = require("CopilotChat.select")`: